DTJF/libpruio/src/doc/_examples.md

 \Item{Description}

   This example shows how to read the subsystem configurations.
-It creates a PruIo structure and prints out all startup registers context (Init).
+It creates a PruIo instance and prints out all startup registers context (Init).

 \Item{Preparation}